apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

 ## On "type" metadatum

-The option type can sometimes be determined implicitly by what's return in metadatum `choices`, but this not ideal.
+The option type can sometimes be determined implicitly by what is returned in metadatum `choices`, but this not ideal.
 For example, for option `verbose` it would be possible to infer it is a boolean option and therefore it can be converted to a command line flag if metadatum `choices` is a couple of True and